 Poly-Chrome cards were German-made and printed in photo-chromolithography with heavy retouching.
 Their colors are bright and so flat that they almost resemble screenprints.
 The process was used mostly before 1907.

-Appearing around 1909, Mezzochrome cards were made in Germany.
-They were printed at a tinted halftone over an RYB pallet.
+German-made cards printed using a four-color process similar to collotype, printed at a tinted halftone over an RYB pallet.
 Their very small dot pattern gives them a more photographic than drawn look.

 Prefix D 4000-15000